mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 "Why?" thi asked, and surprised her.

-"Because you're... alone.
+"Because you're... alone and blind.
 And I have no clue where your parents are and you can't call for help."

 "Am.
 Fine," thi said with conviction.
 Melna's preplexion was renewed.
 Such an independent child could surely not have come from Heiko. _But then how did thi get here?_, she thought.